Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/advanced-topics/fastbufferwriter-fastbufferreader.md

 - `FastBufferReader` and `FastBufferWriter` are intended to make data easier to debug - one such thing to support will be a `#define MLAPI_FAST_BUFFER_UNPACK_ALL` that will disable all packing operations to make the buffers for messages that use them easier to read.
 - `FastBufferReader` and `FastBufferWriter` don't support runtime type discovery - there is no `WriteObject` or `ReadObject` implementation.
 All types must be known at compile time.
 This is to avoid garbage and boxing allocations.

 A core benefit of `NativeArray<byte>` is that it offers access to the allocation scheme of `Allocator.TempJob`.
 This uses a special type of allocation that is nearly as fast as stack allocation and involves no GC overhead, while being able to persist for a few frames.
-In general they're rarely if ever needed for more than a frame, but this does provide a efficient option for creating buffers as needed, which avoids the need to use a pool for them.
+In general they're rarely if ever needed for more than a frame, but this does offer a efficient option for creating buffers as needed, which avoids the need to use a pool for them.
 The only downside is that buffers created this way must be manually disposed after use, as they're not garbage collected.

 ## Creating and Disposing FastBufferWriters and FastBufferReaders